KHADI: A Trademark or GI?

 (vi) as to the mode of manufacture or producing any goods or providing services;

 (vii) as to the material of which any goods are composed.

-Interpreting the above mentioned section it can be seen that though the act does not limit use of the word Khadi, the language used makes it clear that Khadi when applied to hand-woven cloth would be considered as a trade description.
-Even the section 2(d) of the Khadi and Village Industries Commission Act defines ‘Khadi’ as, “any cloth woven on handlooms in India from cotton, silk or woollen yarn handspun in India or from a mixture of any two or all of such yarns”.
+Interpreting the above-mentioned section it can be seen that though the act does not limit the use of the word Khadi, the language used makes it clear that Khadi when applied to hand-woven cloth, would be considered as a trade description.
+Even section 2(d) of the Khadi and Village Industries Commission Act defines ‘Khadi’ as, “any cloth woven on handlooms in India from cotton, silk or woolen yarn handspun in India or from a mixture of any two or all of such yarns”.